 Mada mada arukitai

-The phrase above means “I still want to walk more”.
-It's an expression used to say that you still have energy or willingness to keep doing something.
+The above sentence means “I still want to walk more.”
+It is an expression used to say that one still has the energy or willingness to continue doing something.